About Christine Laciak

 Christine advises clients with respect to global foreign investment review regulations, including in particular with respect to US national security reviews conducted by the Committee on Foreign Investment in the United States (CFIUS).

-Christine guides companies through the CFIUS process, from the due diligence and contract negotiation phase, to the strategic risk assessment and notification and review phases.
-She has represented companies involved in transactions in a wide variety of sectors and from a wide variety of investor countries, including many government owned investors.
+Christine has over a decade of experience guiding companies through the CFIUS process, from the due diligence and contract negotiation phase, to the strategic risk assessment and notification and review phases.

-Advising Smiths Group on CFIUS and foreign investment review of its $710m acquisition of Morpho Detection, a California-based threat detection solutions provider and subsidiary of Safran Group.
-Read more about the deal in our case study.
+- Smiths Group plc on the CFIUS and foreign investment review of its $710m acquisition of Morpho Detection LLC, a California-based threat detection solutions provider and subsidiary of Safran Group.